Fiscal Sponsorship Services

 Do you serve individual artists?

-Yes.
-Our Arts Business Clinic services are available to individual artists as well as individuals that lead arts groups.
-We also serve many individual artists through our Storefronts programs.
-Finally, we fiscally sponsor both arts groups and clearly articulated projects that may be driven by solo individuals.
+Shunpike’s Arts Business Services are also available to individual artists as well as individuals that lead arts groups.
+Shunpike also serves many individual artists through the Storefronts program.

 Do you serve worthy projects outside of the arts?

 Shunpike is driven by its mission, which is rooted in the arts.
 If you believe your project’s goals are in line with our mission but are not typically classified as “arts,” contact us to see if we can help.